sebinsua/redux-form-field-group/README.md

 # component-horizontal-stacked-bar
 > Pass data to dependent fields with `redux-form@6`

+This can be deprecated [if a feature to pass dependent field state is added upstream to `redux-form`](https://github.com/erikras/redux-form/issues/841).

 **Example**: Passing a single property into some inner `<Field>`s.

 ```js